restatedev/service-protocol/service-invocation-protocol.md

 The message header is a fixed 64-bit number containing:

-- (MSB) Message kind: 6 bit.
-Provides namespacing of message types.
-- Message type: 10 bit.
+- (MSB) Message type: 16 bit.
 The type of the message.
 Used to deserialize the message.
+The first 6 bits are used as the message namespace, to categorize the different message types.
 - Message reserved bits: 16 bit.
-These bits can be used by specific message types/message kinds to send flags and other information.
+These bits can be used to send flags and other information, and are defined per message type/namespace.
 - Message length: 32 bit.
 Length of serialized message bytes, excluding header length.

 <table>